F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 ### Date and time
 [Documentation](https://numpy.org/doc/2.1/reference/arrays.datetime.html)

 Numpy use the `datetime64` data type for date and time.
-This type has its internal resoulution, which can be anyting from nanoseconds to years.
+This type has its internal resolution, which can be anyting from nanoseconds to years.
 The resolution is displayed in the type name, e.g., `datetime64[ns]` and it is determined

 - automatically from the input data if dtype is not specified or specified as `datetime64` or
 - by the `dtype` parameter if specified as `datetime64[<resolution>]`.